AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/component mapping.md

 ### What you'll build

 A custom table component that accepts HTML table content and replaces every `<img>` inside it with the output of the AEM Core Image component.
 This lets you reuse Core Image's features (responsive images, alt handling, accessibility) while keeping full control over your table markup.
-Using this approach, you can build other custom components for your new AEM site website.
+Using this approach, you can build other custom components for your AEM site (using composite component mapping) website.

 ### Why this approach